-Any family with children aged 10 and under is eligible, but they must have to have a physical Kamsack address.
+Any family with children aged 10 and under is eligible, but they must have a physical Kamsack address.

 “Until we know what the demand is, and what food supply we will have to distribute, we have to limit it to Kamsack residents only,” Andrea Verigin of the KFRC explains.
 “That may change in the future, and we’ll let people know, but for now that’s how it is.”

-The program starts in early June.
-“That’s all we can say for sure at this time, because we don’t know when it will end -- when the funding is all used up we will have to stop,” Megan Peters of KFRC points out.
+The program started in early June.
+“We don’t know when it will end -- when the funding is all used up we will have to stop,” Megan Peters of KFRC points out.
 “We hope to continue well into the fall and maybe to the end of the year, but that will all depend on when the money runs out.”

-Fresh food will be purchased every week, mainly milk, baby formula, eggs, bread, fresh produce, and other food items that can be easily stored and require little preparation.
-Local retail stores and food producers will be invited to also contribute food to the program.
+Fresh food is purchased every week, mainly milk, baby formula, eggs, bread, fresh produce, and other food items that can be easily stored and require little preparation.
+Local retail stores and food producers were also invited to also contribute food to the program.